scottkleinman/lexos/doc_src/docs/installation.md

 If you are starting your notebook from another directory, you can modify `LEXOS_PATH` to point to the `lexos` subfolder.

 You should now be able to import the `lexos` API module from your local directory.

-## Deployment Test

-This is a temporary test.
-Please ignore this section.